Mohyoo/Gemini-Py-CLI/README.md

 #### 2) First Launch:
 1. Get an API key from [AI-Studio](https://aistudio.google.com/app/api-keys) ***(It's free and easy to get)***
-2. Type: `python settings_manager.py` and enter your API key.
+2. Type: `python settings_editor.py` and enter your API key.
 3. Run the script again: `python gemini.py`
-* ***Optionally:*** You can change other settings if you wish (e.g: The Gemini model), using either the settings manager (which is limited to the general settings only, but is user friendly) or by freely editing `settings.py`.
+* ***Optionally:*** You can change other settings if you wish (e.g: The Gemini model), using either the settings editor (which is limited but user friendly) or by freely editing `settings.py`.

 #### 3) Usage:
 1. Press `Ctrl-Space` to add a new line to your prompt.
 2. Press `Ctrl-C` to clear/cancel a prompt, stop a response, or quit the program.
-3. Type `help` for more details (It's not too long, just 1 min reading).
+3. Type `help-2` for more details (No *bla bla bla...* just 1 min reading).

+## Wiki
+Visit the [Wiki](https://github.com/Mohyoo/Gemini-Py-CLI/wiki) for some valuable information.

+Don't worry, there is no *bla bla bla...* everything is hardly summarized for you.

 ## Limitations:
 1. Tables with many columns will appear chaotic.
 2. Special characters (like the asterisk '*' for bold or italic text) will appear as a plain text.
 3. Some other bugs I didn't discover yet :)

----
-## Notes
-This script in under development, and I'm too lazy to keep working on it. <br>
-If you want more features, or want binaries for Windows, etc. You can tell me (In the [Issues](https://github.com/Mohyoo/Gemini-Py-CLI/issues) section for example). <br>
-Let's just hope google won't change its Gemini server protocols. <br>

-By the way, there is a serie of commented `raise` statements in the script, ignore them, they are just for testing.

----

-## Wiki
-Visit [Wiki](https://github.com/Mohyoo/Gemini-Py-CLI/wiki) for some valuable information.

-Don't worry, there is no *bla bla bla...* everything is hardly summarized for you.

 ## To Do
 1. Handle big markdown tables so that they appear readable.